azat-co/aws-intermediate/labs/3-form-the-cloud.md

 cd code/cloudformation
 ```

 You can use table format by providing env var.
 The CF blueprint is supplied from a file.
 It has Node installation and take the app code from GitHub Gist (See UserData in `NodeAutoScalingMultiAZWithNotifications.json` for more details).
 Modify SSH key pair value (must exist) and email before running this command.
+Replace `YOUR_EMAIL` with your email:

 ```
 AWS_DEFAULT_OUTPUT="table" aws cloudformation create-stack --stack-name autoscale-stack \
   --template-body file://NodeAutoScalingMultiAZWithNotifications.json \
   --parameters ParameterKey=KeyName,ParameterValue=azat-aws-course \
   ParameterKey=InstanceType,ParameterValue=t2.micro \
-  ParameterKey=OperatorEMail,ParameterValue=hi@azat.co
+  ParameterKey=OperatorEMail,ParameterValue=YOUR_EMAIL
 ```

 The current CF blueprint's User Data pulls Node app source code from gist and it looks like this with a `for` loop to eat up as much CPU as possible on every request.
 80 is the default HTTP port and it's open in the CF blueprint's security group.
 Feel free to modify the app code as needed, but Node is very efficient—that's why there's a loop.
 Otherwise it'll be very hard to test our autoscaling.